Free tool

 Can I use this for roommate bills?

 Yes.
 Choose "Roommate" or "Roommate or shared bill."
 The message should be practical and specific, especially for rent, utilities, groceries, subscriptions, or monthly household costs.
+If the amount is not clear yet, use the Roommate Bill Split Calculator first.

 Can this help after a partial repayment?